The U.S. is one of the only countries in the world without any form of paid parental leave on the national level.

-Fund that Flip is a growing fintech company based in Cleveland.
+Fund that Flip (now known as Upright) is a growing fintech company based in Cleveland.
 They offer great benefits, including a revamped paid parental leave policy: 16 weeks of 100% paid time off for the primary parental caregiver.
 For the secondary parental caregiver, they get 8 weeks, 100% paid, and also have flexibility to split those 8 weeks according to the needs of their growing family.

 Path Robotics is a growing Columbus startup building the future of manufacturing through autonomous welding.
 It’s also a great place to work.
 For paid parental leave, Path Robotics offers 6 weeks 100% paid parental leave plus an additional 6-8 weeks maternity leave for the birthing parent (12-14 weeks total).

 Lower is a fintech company that helps consumers create wealth through homeownership.
 Based in Columbus with remote team members across the country, they’ve grown from their 2014 founding to more than 1,300 team members in just a few years.
 While rapidly growing, the company has also been focused on building a great place to work, and that includes employee-centered benefits.
 Lower’s parental leave policy for parents is 8 weeks with 60% of pay covered.